-Exclusive interview with Luca de meo, CEO of Renault, passionate about padel at the origin of marriage between Cupra and the World Padel Tour.
-But He is also the spark that allowed Canal + to position yourself to recover the broadcasting rights of World Padel Tour to surprise beIN SPORTS.
+Exclusive interview with Luca de meo , CEO of Renault, a padel enthusiast at the origin of the marriage between Cupra and the World Padel Tour .
+But He is also the spark that allowed Canal + to position yourself to recover the broadcasting rights of World Padel Tour up to surprise beIN SPORTS

 Interview.

-Luca DeMeo: It starts when I was president of Seat, in Barcelona.
-Over there there are tracks everywhere, I think there are more than 1.
-So you can't help touching the padel when you are in Barcelona.
-It's true that it's an easy sport, very friendly where you manage to have fun right away.
+Luca DeMeo: It started when I was president of Seat, in Barcelona.
+There are tracks everywhere, I think there are more than 1.
+So you can't help but touch padel when you're in Barcelona.
+It's true that it's an easy sport, very friendly where you can have fun right away.

 I started like that and then I also did it when I was at Seat with the Cupra brand, a communication and marketing platform for a brand that we had created and which needed to be known.

-You know very well the association between Spain and the padel, so we also radiated with this sport which was developing all over the world.
+You know very well the association between Spain and padel, so we also shone with this sport that was developing throughout the world.

 FB: Cupra was the sports brand that was highlighted on the circuit World Padel Tour.
 Are you at the start of this adventure?

-MDL: Le padel had a lot in common with the Cupra brand which was rising and which needed to grow.
-It made sense because in Spain everyone knows the padel.
-This collaboration with the team of the World Padel Tour.
+MDL: Padel had a lot in common with the Cupra brand that was on the rise and had to grow.
+It made sense because in Spain everyone knows padel.
+This collaboration with the team of World Padel Tour.

 Moreover, we can say that this collaboration has also increased the level of commitment of the sponsors in general.
 Because when a big car company comes in, it raises the bar.

-FB: Will we see Renault one day in the padel ?
-It already happens that Renault gets involved locally in the padel.
+FB: Will we see Renault in padel one day?
+Renault is already involved locally in padel.

 MDL: Yes I know.
 It's one of the fastest growing sports in Europe (ed. it's the fastest growing sport in the world) I'm Italian so I can see that in Italy it's an explosion.
 I don't know if you saw the images in Rome, it looked like a football stadium.